 Jessica Windt got her start in documentaries with long-time filmmaker Roger Weisberg on his films “Aging Out” and “Waging a Living”.
 Since then, she has researched and produced local programming for PBS flagship station WNET and assisted producers on a number of documentary programs including “Wide Angle”, “Religion & Ethics Newsweekly” and “In the Life”.
 She is the co-producer of the award-winning feature documentary “Resilience” that follows a Korean birth mother and her American son.
 Most recently, Jessica associate produced and edited the documentary feature “The Prep School Negro” which is currently circulating film festivals.

-Rachael Wettenstein, Production/Research Assistant
+Rachael Wettenstein, Associate Producer

 While getting my undergraduate degree I worked part-time for an K-5 after-school program in Amherst, MA.
 My original motivation for working there largely involved watching Disney movies, but I came away from that experience with more than just snack preparation expertise, I developed a passion for quality education and childcare advocacy.

 Before moving to New York I worked as a Program Assistant at the Embassy of Australia in D.C, where I immersed myself in the field of international education and ate lots of Tim Tams.
 These days I’m especially interested in initiatives aimed at getting books in the hands of kids and the role of technology in today’s classroom.
 I currently attend Pratt Institute part-time, where I’m studying for my MLIS.
 I enjoy traveling, tea drinking, Internet memes, and cooking vegetarian feasts.